Apress/pro-c-sharp-9-w-.net-core-5/errata.md

 {

 There is a similar issue on 540 at the start of the code sample in section Leveraging OS Verbs with ProcessStartInfo

 ***
+On **page 584** [incorrect sentence]:

+On page 584 in the final paragraph before the next section, the following sentence should be removed:

+If you were to run this version of the application, you would find that the Completed message shows before the Done with work! message.

+Code was refactored between editions and that sentence should have been removed.

+***